nvpro-samples/vk_raytracing_tutorial_KHR/photon_beam/README.md

 <img src="images/default_image.png" width="400">

+This example uses photon beam method to describe radiance by volumetric radiance.
+Also combined with photon mapping method describe surface radiance.

 The example is result of modification of [glTF Scene](../ray_tracing__gltf) tutorial.

 When this example made bellow version of nvpro core was used.